raphaelts3/articles/markdown/wyd2/1-intro-enc-dec.md

 ## WYD encryption and decryption

-The WYD encryption and decryption is a series of simple arithmetic operations, that uses a pre-defined array of 512 bytes keys, and a byte as seed.
-The encryption and decryption is done per byte, and the seed is incremented by 1 after each block.
+The WYD encryption and decryption are a series of simple arithmetic operations that use a pre-defined array of 512-byte keys and a byte as seed.
+The encryption and decryption are done per byte, and the seed is incremented by 1 after each block.

 The C++ version of the **encryption** function is the following: